3nol/how-to-git/survival_guide.md

     use `git reset --hard HEAD~1` instead.
 - **You pushed something to a remote which should not be there.**
     - Solution (1) \
-        Theoretically, you can remove the commit as should above and force-push the changes.
+        Theoretically, you can remove the commit as shown above and force-push the changes.
         You will need force-pushing because you are not going forward in time, but deleting a commit from the past.
 However, that's a) not good practice, and b) force-pushing is often disabled on remote branches per default.
     - Solution (2) \
         You can remove the changes you want to exclude, then stage, commit, and push their _removal_ as new commit.
-This is often the better approach.
+This is usually the better approach.
 See chapter "01_commits" for more information on this.